 - Purdue University 7

-Steven Knecht recently won the dismissal of an Attempted Murder charge.
+Steven Knecht recently obtained a dismissal of a felony firearm possession charge.